BhargavRajGuru/confused.me/notes/fitting.md

 pause
 ```

-Create .bat file and put above code inside it.
-First path is where the anaconda activate.bat file lays in your system, and the second is where the conda environment lays.
+Create start_jupyter.bat file and put above code inside it.
+First path is where the anaconda activate.bat file is located in your system, and the second is where the conda environment is located.

+{:start="6"}
+6. Run start_jupyter.bat file and it will open up the Jupyter notebook.